 The contract with the UN ended September 30, 2006 and on November 6, 2006, I decided to reinvent myself as a mystery writer and connect those two events with the workings of my imagination.

 I have never looked back.

 I was fortunate in that through my wife’s established associations in the media industry I was introduced to an experienced agent who, on reading my mystery had nothing but praise and promise.
-On meeting with three publishers I came away with a great many trepidations about signing a contract with guys much bigger than me and with much deeper pockets when I could not pin them down as to what they were going to do to promote my book.
+On meeting with three publishers I came away with a great deal of anxiety over signing a contract with guys much bigger than me and with much deeper pockets, when I could not pin them down as to what they were going to do to promote my book.
 Everything I heard and saw led me to believe that they interpreted their responsibility to begin and end with getting my book into about five hundred bookstores across the country and Amazon.
 They would look to me to provide most of the marketing and promotional horsepower.
 The line of all three when I questioned this issue was essentially, “Well after all you are an unknown; most of our promotional dollars goes to proven authors.”

 I thanked them and decided to seek alternatives.
 I will add here that I received a great deal of encouragement from my agent.
 He felt that the publishing industry was on the cusp of its greatest upheaval and that they were about to experience the revolution of disintermediation that music experienced in the preceding ten years.
 It was late 2009.

 It is now 2019 and here are the results of our (my wife joined me in this independent publishing endeavor) efforts.

 We have independently published through our media company Sprig Media Group:

 |Treachery In Turtle Bay||Treachery In Turtle Bay II||Nikita||

 Look For The Hook

 self help book